-Meaningful stakeholder engagement is now recognised as essential to progress on many issues associated with nuclear power, and decommissioning and dealing with the waste and materials arising from theses activities.
-At one level, local communities that host a nuclear facility may suspect that any deferral of dismantling might result in its abandonment, and failure to ensure its continued safety.
+Meaningful stakeholder engagement is now recognised as essential to progress on many issues of nuclear power, and not least in regard to decommissioning and dealing with the waste and materials arising from it.
+At one level, local communities that host a nuclear facility may suspect that any deferral of dismantling might result in its abandonment, and failure to ensure its continuing safety.
 Such deferral also encourages a wider societal perception that decommissioning is too difficult or too costly to undertake and that, nuclear power is not consistent with sustainable development.
 At another level, the same local communities may fear that immediate dismantling, and return to green field conditions of a facility that is a major contributor to the local economy will have an adverse affect on local employment, business, education, infrastructure, etc.